VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 **Diagnostics on element name mismatches**

 Considering how easily element names can be cast aside, the language designers had concerns that compiler would be less than helpful against certain kinds of mistakes.
-Clearly some name mismatches could be indicative of a confusion or a typo.
+Some name mismatches could be indicative of a confusion or a typo.

 ```cs
 static void Main(string[] args)